ghorbani-mohammad/IELTS-Speaking-Preparation/011-music.md

 ---
 #### 4. Why do shopping malls often have background music?
 "I think they're trying to create a relaxing and comforting **ambience** for their customers.
 If there wasn't any music being played in a mall, then it would sound uncomfortably quiet.
-You could hear everyone's conversations, every footstep, and the food court would be very loud.
-So I guess that's why they play 'muzak' or background music."
+You could hear everyone's conversations, every **footstep**, and the food court would be very loud.
+So I guess that's why they play '**muzak**' or **background music**."